Andrzej Kokowski

 Andrzej Kokowski (born 1953) is a Polish archaeologist who is a Professor of Archaeology and Director of the Institute of Archaeology at Maria Curie-Skłodowska University.

 Biography

 Andrzej Kokowski was born in Złotów in 1953.
 He received his PhD from the Adam Mickiewicz University in Poznań in 1996 with a thesis on the Wielbark culture.
 Since 2000, Kokowski has been Professor of Archaeology at Maria Curie-Skłodowska University.
 He is the Founder and Director of the Institute of Archaeology at Maria Curie-Skłodowska University.

 Kokowski specializes in the archaeology of Poland in the Pre-Roman Iron Age and the Roman Iron Age, particularly cultures associated with the Goths, Vandals and Sarmatians, on which he has managed numerous projects.
 Kokowski is an internationally renowned authority on Gothic migrations.
 He is a fellow of the Alexander von Humboldt Foundation and the author of hundreds of scientific publications.
 Kokowski was awarded the Gold Cross of Merit in 2007, and the Knight's Cross of the Order of Polonia Restituta in 2014.

+Between 1980 and 1989 he was registered as a secret collaborator of the Polish Communist Security Service (Służba Bezpieczeństwa), operating under the codename "Wisłok".
+He was dealt with by Department II of the Voivodship Headquarters of the Citizens' Militia (Komenda Wojewódzka Milicji Obywatelskiej) / Voivodship Internal Affairs Office (Wojewódzki Urząd Spraw Wewnętrznych) in Lublin.